 The car’s oil pressure gauge is needed to show you whether it is running too low, too high or just right.
 If the oil pressure starts to run low, it can lead to engine damage.
-So, you want to know why the oil pressure is low at idle, allowing you to fix it quickly.
+That’s why you need to know why the oil pressure is low at idle, and fix it quickly.

-In this guide, we look at the most common causes.
-We will also show you how to repair each of these problems.
+In this guide, I look at the most common causes.
+I will also show you how to repair each of these problems.

 Causes of Low Oil Pressure at Idle

 Most commonly, low oil pressure means that the oil level is low, especially when it happens at idle.
-It could also mean that the oil quality is poor, clogged oil filter, the oil pump is defective, the oil pressure gauge could be faulty or you might be using the wrong grade of oil for your car or weather.
+It could also mean that the oil quality is poor, you have a clogged oil filter, the oil pump is defective, the oil pressure gauge could be faulty, or you might be using the wrong grade of oil for your car or the weather.

 1. Low Oil

 If the oil level dips too low, it can cause a change in pressure when the engine is idling.
 The pump can’t work with the right amount of oil when it gets too low.
 With this issue, you might also notice the oil pressure dips during turns at higher speeds since the oil is moving from side to side, away from the sensors.